parthian-sterlet/sitega/README.md

 # Examples scripts:

+These scripts shows implementation of various pipelines for Linux:
 1. [only training a model](https://github.com/parthian-sterlet/sitega/blob/master/scripts/train) - **Preparation** and  **Train a model** modules
 2. [bootstrap test for a model](https://github.com/parthian-sterlet/sitega/blob/master/scripts/bootstrap) - **Preparation** and **Estimate accuracy for a model** modules
 3. [training and scanning with a model](https://github.com/parthian-sterlet/sitega/blob/master/scripts/scan) - **Preparation**, **Train a model**, **Set threshold for a model** and **Scan test seauences with a model** modules